Way Of Way 472

 The “ground” represents the now.
 When we are on the ground, we are in the now.
 Through the consciousness of the self, we experience the now as a duality: the self and all that is not the self.

 The consciousness of enlightenment is experiencing the now two inches above the ground.
-When we distance ourselves from the now, we can observe the now and thereby come to know the now.
-We come to know we create the now, we are the now and not a part of the now.
+When we distance ourselves from the now, we can observe the now and come to know the now.
+Knowing the now, we realize we create the now; we are the now and not a part of the now.

 Koan 7